sympower/dt-data-load-tool/docs/website/docs/walkthroughs/deploy-a-pipeline/deploy-with-modal.md

 ## More examples

-For a practical, real-world example, check out the article ["Building a Cost-Effective Analytics Stack with Modal, dlt, and dbt"](https://modal.com/blog/analytics-stack).
+For a practical, real-world example, check out the article ["Building a Cost-Effective Analytics Stack with Modal, data_load_tool, and dbt"](https://modal.com/blog/analytics-stack).

-This article illustrates how to automate a workflow for loading data from Postgres into Snowflake using dlt, providing valuable insights into building an efficient analytics pipeline.
+This article illustrates how to automate a workflow for loading data from Postgres into Snowflake using data_load_tool, providing valuable insights into building an efficient analytics pipeline.